tick4441/banBTP/SRC/readme.md

 the brain.txt DATASET is licensed under BSDCLAUSE 3 and is 100 percent open-source.

 for the "Other data" used, It may not be under an open-source license and you may have to check with the developer.
-Otherwise, BrainBTP's brain.txt (main dataset) is the fully open source dataset. other datasets include an english dictionary (under a non-open source license but free to use.)
+Otherwise, BrainBTP's brain.txt (main dataset) is the fully open source dataset. other datasets include an english dictionary

 Other data used: